telerik/maui-docs/get-started/mac/first-steps-pkg.md

   ![Telerik UI for .NET MAUI Search field in your account](../../images/search-for-maui.png)

-1. On the next page, download the `.msi` and `.pkg` automatic installation files, and the Telerik .NET MAUI NuGet Package.
+1. On the next page, download the `.pkg` automatic installation file.

   ![Telerik UI for .NET MAUI available product files in your account](../../images/product-files.png)